Live the best private experience swimming with Whale Sharks in Cancun.

 Our priority is your safety.
 We snorkel on shallow waters with few to non sea currents.
 Our professional guides will be ready to assist you at all times and they carry a wheel (life preserver) that you can hold onto any time you want.

-Enjoy a smooth ride from the marina to the Whale Shark snorkeling spot in a spacious 32 ft. boat, complete with onboard storage and WC for a comfortable trip.
+Enjoy a smooth ride from the marina to the Whale Shark snorkeling spot in a spacious 32 ft. boat.
 This ride takes about 1 hour.

 Encounter from 20 to 50 Whale Sharks while snorkeling.
 It depends on the stage of the season and the weather, but we have found over 150 at one time.
 Keep an eye out for stingrays, sea turtles and dolphins as well.